Deekshith38/Deekshith38/README.md

 - 🌱 I’m currently learning **DSA,Web development**

-- 👨‍💻 All of my projects are available at [www.linkedin.com/in/deekshith-shettigar](www.linkedin.com/in/deekshith-shettigar)
+- 👨‍💻 All of my projects are available at [www.linkedin.com/in/ deekshith-shettigar](www.linkedin.com/in/ deekshith-shettigar)

 - 💬 Ask me about **C,HTML,CSS,Javascript,Java**